Artist /Photographer

 In 2019 her work was shown at Betts project, London, May 22-27th at an exhibition hosted by the Sailmakers Collective.

-And lastly, Cross-pollination: Reflecting on Migration and Belonging in Margate, an ongoing project by Tara which started in 2024 - Combining black-and-white photography with interviews to explore themes of home, identity, and e/immigration, in Thanet, particularly Margate.
+And lastly, Margate pride presents: Queer Portraits at the Pie Factory, 1-10th August 2025.
+A Joint exhibition with; Brogan Bertie, Tara Li-An, Abi Birkinshaw and Kate Malyon.
+A collaborative show celebrating queer identity, resilience and the power of self-representation through the medium of portraiture.
+Tara will show some pieces from - Cross-pollination: Reflecting on Migration and Belonging in Margate, an ongoing project by Tara which started in 2024 - Combining black-and-white photography with interviews to explore themes of home, identity, and e/immigration, in Thanet, particularly Margate.
 Through a queer ecological lens, Tara emphasises the interconnectedness of humans, nature, and memory, highlighting how land holds the traces of migration.
 Tara’s practice blends photography with sewing, collage, and alternative printing methods, using plant-based materials to reduce her environmental impact.

-(Thank you, Arts Council, for the DCP funding)
+(Thank you, Arts Council, for the DYCP funding & access workers)

 Clients & Collaborators